6Harmony9/Witmotion-WT901CTTL-Python/README.md

 This code reads in data from Witmotion's WT901CTTL IMU sensor which can read acceleration, angular velocity, tilt angles, and magnetism(?).
 It has been tested to work on both Linux and Windows 11.

-Please make sure that you have the pyserial and numpy libraries installed.
-Also make sure that you install all of Witmotion's necessary drivers, too.

-I reccomend that if the code is to be used in you project, the code should be integrated into your source code directly in the while loop and not with a separate function.
-I have tried to use functions but for some reason when I do that, the code has a tendency to hang on startup and read nothing.
-This problem was significantly worse on Windows 11, but not much of a problem on Linux.

-Make sure that the physical USB TTL connection between your computer and the IMU sensor is not loose, otherwise the application will freeze.
+Please make sure that you have the pyserial installed.
+Also make sure that the physical USB TTL connection between your computer and the IMU sensor is not loose, otherwise the application will freeze.

+If you are on Windows 11 and do not know which COM port is being used by the IMU, go to the Device Manager and open the tab Ports(COM & LPT).
+Under that you will find USB-SERIAL CH430 and a COM port that it is using.
+This is likely going to be the only USB serial device utilizing the CH430 chip you have connected to your Windows 11 computer.

-Be sure to uncomment the print function for specific readouts.
+Be sure to comment/uncomment the print functions for specific readouts.

-Oh, and if you are on Windows 11, type:

-'[System.IO.Ports.SerialPort]::getportnames()'

-without the quotation marks into Windows Powershell to get a list of your COM ports.

-*So far, so good!*